mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 # or with conda
 conda install -c conda-forge mamba # installs much faster than conda mamba install -c conda-forge dvc

+# If we want to use GDrive remote storage
+conda install -c conda-forge dvc-gdrive
 ```

 #### Resemblance to Git